Year 10 Update - Summer Term

 A Final Thank You

 To all parents and carers — THANK YOU.
 Your ongoing support, communication, and encouragement have made a world of difference this year.
-I truly appreciate everything you do behind the scenes to support both me and the school.
+We truly appreciate everything you do behind the scenes to support both me and the school.

 We have built something special over the last four years, and while this marks our final newsletter together as Head of Year 10, I am excited to continue working with you as we head into Year 11.